stryker-mutator/stryker-js/docs/configuration.md

 - Include all js-like files inside the `src` or `lib` dir
   - Except files inside `__tests__` directories and file names ending with `test` or `spec`.

-If the defaults are not sufficient for you, for example in a angular project you might want to **exclude** not only the `*.spec.ts` files but other files too.
+If the defaults are not sufficient for you, for example in a angular project you might want to **exclude** not only the `*.spec.ts` files but other files too, just like the default already does.

 It is possible to specify exactly which code blocks to mutate by means of a _mutation range_.
 This can be done postfixing your file with `:startLine[:startColumn]-endLine[:endColumn]`.
 Some examples: